 In 2011 Mr. Klopfer started his law practice.
 Mr. Klopfer believed that in starting his own practice, he can be more effective in helping ordinary people deal with a variety of legal issues.

-New Mexico Criminal Defense Lawyers Association (NMCDLA); New Mexico Trial Lawyers Association (NMTLA); American Civil Liberties Union of New Mexico (ACLU); Gallup/McKinley County Chamber of Commerce.
+New Mexico Criminal Defense Lawyers Association (NMCDLA); New Mexico Trial Lawyers Association (NMTLA); American Civil Liberties Union of New Mexico (ACLU).